approvals/ApprovalTests.cpp/doc/ToString.md

 <sup><a href='/tests/DocTest_Tests/CustomizingToStringTests.cpp#L95-L98' title='File snippet `customising_to_string_with_custom_to_string_class_usage1` was extracted from'>snippet source</a> | <a href='#snippet-customising_to_string_with_custom_to_string_class_usage1' title='Navigate to start of snippet `customising_to_string_with_custom_to_string_class_usage1`'>anchor</a></sup>
 <!-- endsnippet -->

-Or you can override the default Approvals template to use your customisation:
+Or you can create your own custom alias to use your customisation:

 <!-- snippet: customising_to_string_with_custom_to_string_class_usage2 -->
 <a id='snippet-customising_to_string_with_custom_to_string_class_usage2'/></a>